-I wish to become a member of the Low Carbon Hub IPS Limited in accordance with the Rules and apply for:

-Shares in the COMMUNITY ENERGY FUND to the value of: \pounds

-I enclose a cheque for this amount, made payable to 'Ethex Investment Club Ltd.' You can also make a BACS payment.
+Shares in the COMMUNITY ENERGY FUND to the value of: £ I enclose a cheque for this amount, made payable to 'Ethex Investment Club Ltd.' You can also make a BACS payment.
+If you wish Lenclose a cheque for this amount, made payable to Ethey Investment Club Ltd. You can also make a BACS nayment.
 If you wish to do this, please tick the box at the end of this form and be sure to fill in your email address.
-The minimum shareholding is $\pounds 250$ and the maximum is $\pounds 100,000$.
-The closing date for this round of investment in our open share offer is 31 July 2018.

-NAME AND ADDRESS

-(PLEASE USE CAPITAL LETTERS)

-First name(s) in full Last name

-Address

-Town/city Postcode

-Date of birth Nationality

-Telephone no.

-Email address

-If you have been living at the above address for less than 3 years, please provide us with your previous address:

-If you are applying for shares on behalf of an organisation, please supply the following additional information.
+The minimum shareholding is £250 and the maximum is £100,000.
+The deadline for this round of investment in our open share offer is 7 March 2019.
+NAME AND ADDRESS (PLEASE USE CAPITAL LETTERS) First name(s) in full Last name Address Town/city Postcode Date of birth Nationality Telephone no. Email address If you have been living at the above address for less than 3 years, please provide us with your previous address: If you are applying for shares on behalf of an organisation, please supply the following additional information.
 Please note, this form must be signed by a Director of your organisation.

-Full official company name Registered company number

-Name of signatory

-Position in organisation

-AGREEMENT

-• I have read the Share Offer Document with particular attention to the risk factors.

-• I have read the Business Plan, Community Energy Fund Guidelines and Rules of the Low Carbon Hub IPS Limited.

-- I wish to become a Member of the Low Carbon Hub IPS Limited. - I agree to be bound by the Terms and Conditions included in the - Share Offer Document and the Rules of Low Carbon Hub IPS Limited

-(see: www.lowcarbonhub.org/invest)

-• I understand that the Board of Directors of the Low Carbon Hub IPS Limited may reject my application, and are not obliged to tell me why it has been rejected.

-• I consent to receiving formal notices by email and links to formal documents on the Low Carbon Hub website.

-SIGNED

-Signature Name in print Date

-Please send your completed application form and payment (cheques made payable to 'Ethex Investment Club Ltd.' to: Ethex, The Old Music Hall, 106-108 Cowley Road, Oxford, OX4 1JE

-I wish to pay by BACS

-If you wish to hold shares on behalf of children, please complete the form overleaf and return it with your application to the address above.
-Please note, this form is only available in paper, not online.
-Note, this must be done at time of purchasing the shares.

-Data protection and money laundering

-The data provided by you on this form will be stored within a compuerised database.
+Full official company name Registered company number Name of signatory Position in organisation I have read the Share Offer Document with particular attention to the risk factors.
+I have read the Business Plan, Community Energy Fund Guidelines and Rules of the Low Carbon Hub IPS Limited.
+I wish to become a Member of the Low Carbon Hub IPS Limited.
+I agree to be bound by the Terms and Conditions included in the Share Offer Document and the Rules of Low Carbon Hub IPS Limited SIGNED Signature Name in print Date Please send your completed application form and payment (cheques made payable to 'Ethex Investment Club Ltd.' to: Ethex, The Old Music Hall, 106-108 Cowley Road, Oxford, OX4 1JE I wish to pay by BACS If you wish to hold shares on behalf of children, please complete the form overleaf and return it with your application to the address above.
+Please note, this form is only available in paper, not online and must be done at the time of purchasing the shares.
+Data protection and money laundering The data provided by you on this form will be stored within a computerised database.
 This data will be used only for Ethex and Low Carbon Hub purposes and will not be disclosed to any third party.
 It is a condition of the offer that to ensure compliance with the Money Laundering Regulations 2003, Ethex and Low Carbon Hub may at its absolute discretion require verification of the identity of any person seeking to invest.

-Notices by email

-To reduce our administrative costs, we would like to send you formal notices by email and refer you (by email) to documents posted on our website.
-If you are unable to receive communications via email, please let us know by ticking this box

-Low Carbon Hub newsletter
+Notices by email To reduce our administrative costs, we would like to send you formal notices by email and refer you (by email) to documents posted on our website.
+If you are unable to receive communications via email, please let us know by ticking this box We provide our Members with regular updates on the social and environmental impact of their investment and the activites of the Low Carbon Hub via our email newsletter.
+If you DO NOT wish to receive the newsletter, please tick this box.
+You can also unsubscribe at any time via the link found at the bottom of each newsletter.
+If you have any queries about your application, please call Ethex: 01865 403304

-Please keep me informed about the social impact my investment is having

-The Low Carbon Hub newsletter is your opportunity to hear about the environmental and social benefits of investing in the Low Carbon Hub.
-Sign up by ticking the box above.

-If you have any queries about your application, please call Ethex: $01865\,403304$

-2018 APPS.
-OFFICE USE ONLY